BIDS/ss-repro-case-public/template.md

 The core of your case study is a diagrammatic workflow sketch, which depicts your the entire pipeline of your workflow.
 Think of this like a circuit diagram: boxes represent steps, tools, or other disjoint components, and arrows show how outputs of particular steps feed as inputs to others.
 This diagram will be complemented by a textual narrative.

 We recommend the site [http://draw.io](http://draw.io) for creating this diagram.
+Please draw your diagram so that it reads from left to right, and fills no more than half a standard US letter page.
+Use Helvetica font with at least 10 or 11pt size.

 While creating your diagram, be sure to consider:

 * specialized tools and where they enter your workflow
 * the "state" of the data at each stage